vitoriapacela/RegressionLCD/README.md

 To submit a training job to a gpu, modify `src/train.py` adapting it to your data.

 To get predictions of the test set, use `src/test.py`.

+You can read the documentation in `docs/Documentation.md`.
+UML activity diagrams are in the same directory.

 ### Environment
 After cloning this repository and entering it, execute `pip install . --user`.